Blog Post

 Introduction:

 Logan City Council faces challenges from introduced trees, once cherished as garden ornamentals.
 The unintended consequences have resulted in economic, social, and environmental impacts.
 In this blog, we'll delve into some of the notorious trees flagged as 'weeds' by Logan City Council.
 Driving through Logan City suburbs such as Kingston, Forestdale, Regents Park & Browns Plains (just to name a few) the trees listed below are a very common sight.
 It is useful when you are deciding to remove a tree from your property in Logan, whether or not your tree, is in fact, a weed!
+If you have positively identified any of these trees on your property, then you can safely remove them without a permit.
+In fact, you will be helping the environment by removing them.

 African Tulip Tree: